 What can we do to bring the public debate back from the far Right?

-The public debate is a war of exposure and repetition between conservatives and progressives: who can make their neural network physically dominant by activating their neural networks more frequently in persuadable people.
+The public debate is a war of exposure and repetition between conservatives and Liberals.
+The goal is to make your worldview dominant in the public debate, by activating your neural network more frequently in persuadable people.

 We have to use every communication property we own or influence to expose the public to the words, images and ideas that activate our Liberal worldview, and stop giving so much exposure to our opponents.